JoacimLord/The-Luna-Framework/README.md

-# LFW (The Luna Framework) - Version 1.10.03
+# LFW (The Luna Framework) - Version 1.10.04

 LFW is a low level framework based on the API of my 3D game engine "Luna" (currently in development).

-The intention of this framework is to build any kind of GUI app, but it's probably most suitable for simple 2D games at this stage.
+The intention of this framework is to build any kind of GUI app.
-It currently only support development on Windows with Visual Studio Community 2019 (this can be fixed by editing the Setup file).
+It currently only support development on Windows with Visual Studio Community 2019.

 Third party libraries in use: